Jazcash/Qubase/README.md

 Regardless of which you pick, it's a good idea to test on both mobile and desktop at the same time anyway.
 Browsersync can make testing on multiple devices at the same time easy.

-### Style guide - **WIP**
+### Style guide

 The style guide is a more design-oriented document that describes and demonstrates the themes of the site, including things like colour, spacing, colours, fonts and effects like drop-shadows or gradients.

 The style guide is a manually crafted document, found in `app/views/style-guide.hbs`

-### Pattern library - **WIP**
+### Pattern library

 The pattern library shows all the project's components on one page, along with their markup code.
 This makes it easy to see all the available components at a glance and gives a good overview of the project's progress.
-This page is generated automatically so you don't need to worry about it.
+This page is generated automatically based on all the files in the partials directory.

-### Rules and guidelines - **WIP**
+### Rules and guidelines

 #### General